 This minor is designed to prepare students to teach in public schools.
 A teaching minor may only be received by students graduating with a teaching major.
-In order to graduate with this minor, students are required to complete Utah State Office of Education licensing requirements.
-To view these requirements go to http://education.byu.edu/ess/licensing.html or contact Education Student Services, 350 MCKB, (801) 422-3426.
+In order to graduate with this minor, students are required to complete Utah State Board of Education licensing requirements.
+To view these requirements go to http://education.byu.edu/ess/licensing.html or contact the Education Advisement Center, 350 MCKB, 801-422-3426.

 Note: Before declaring a Russian teaching minor, candidates must consult with the section leader.